 We’ll spend our time in Patagonia photographing some of the most beautiful locations on the planet.
 Our photographic efforts will be concentrated around the Perito Moreno Glacier, Mount Fitz Roy, and Torres Del Paine National Park.

-The workshop will begin in El Calafate Argentina on April 5th and conclude on April 16th in Punta Arenas Chile.
+The workshop will begin in Punta Arenas, Chile on April 12th and conclude on April 23rd in El Calafate, Argentina.

 We will photograph sunrise and sunset each full day of the workshop when weather permits.
 The middle of our days will be reserved for rest, travel, and post processing.
 I recommend bringing a laptop so you can work on your images during the workshop.